-But I don’t want to get lost in the past, so I’m always looking out for the next greatest book in today’s world.
+I love the all-time classics.
+I don’t want to get lost in the past, however, so I’m always looking out for the next greatest book in today’s world.
 I especially enjoy reading young adult and historical fiction.
 Lately, I’ve been reading more mysteries and suspense novels.
 I really like seeing how writers develop plots and how they keep the reader interested.
 When I read non-fiction, I prefer books about history and biographies.

 I often choose books that are already on my shelf.
 These books come and go, the result of a loose network of friends and family who trade and circulate whatever is on their own shelves.
 I also like borrowing books from the library, especially for my Kindle because it’s so convenient!

 My reviews have a lot of three-star ratings.
-A three-star rating means I liked the book.
+Three stars means I liked the book.
 My pet peeve is to see an online review with thousands of five-star ratings.
 How can you distinguish the good books from the great books and ultimately from the best books ever written if everything gets five stars?

-So if you can live with that system, check out what I’ve read and leave a comment.
+So if you can live with that system (click here for a detailed explanation), check out what I’ve read and leave a comment.
 Tell me what you’re reading!

 Thanks for visiting – come back soon!